msjimc/TransGBViewer/Guide/InterProScan.md

 ---

-Each of the drop-down list contains the word 'Hide' and the numbers one to five.
+Each drop-down list contains the word 'Hide' and the numbers one to five.
 If the word 'Hide' is selected, the term linked to that descriptor will not be displayed.
 However, if a number is selected, the domain's display name will contain the linked descriptor.
 If numbers are selected in more than one drop-down list, the display name will consist of the descriptors written in the order of the numbers.
 For example, in Figure 13, the drop-down lists are set as:

 - Analysis: 5
 - Signature: Hide